-Marymound has a 105-year legacy of responding to the unmet needs of Winnipeg’s children.
-Now, we are building on that legacy with a $9 Million Campaign to breathe life back into a heritage estate on our property.
-Originally built in 1882, the renovated Leacock Estate will have new purpose as the second stage in a three stage Mental Health and Complex Needs Centre, supporting girls aged 12-17 whose past traumas put them at severe risk of victimization.
+Marymound has a 106-year legacy of responding to the unmet needs of Winnipeg’s children.
+Now, we are building on that legacy with a $5 Million Campaign to breathe life back into a heritage estate on our property to support young girls struggling with mental health issues and complex needs.
+Our goal is to renovate and repurpose the former Leacock Estate, originally built in 1882, into the Pelletier Hope Centre phase II transition home for girls age 12 to 17.
 View the Marymound Capital Campaign Case for Support document.

-After clinical stabilization in the secure phase one units, these girls need a place of transition – one that is warm, welcoming, and able to make youth feel connected to their cultures and identity – before finding their way back to their families in the final stage of their healing process.
-See Marymound Design Concept Perspectives
+After assessment and stabilization in the Pelletier Hope Centre phase I unit, these girls need a place of transition – one that is warm, welcoming, and able to make youth feel connected to their cultures and identity – before finding their way back to the community or their families in the final stage of their healing process.
+See Marymound’s Case for Support.

 This program has the added value of benefitting from the full complement of “wrap-around” services already offered by Marymound, including an on-site school, addictions counseling, mental health care, independent living, foster care, work placements, and more.
 This makes it unique on the Winnipeg landscape.

-With your help, we can build a space for girls in one of our city’s most unique heritage assets, set to open in the spring 2018.
+With your help, we can build the Pelletier Hope Centre transition home for girls from one of our city’s most unique heritage assets, set to open in the fall of 2018.